 Recruiting timeline and contact rules

 Division I has the most structured (and restrictive) recruiting calendar.
 Coaches cannot initiate contact with athletes until specific dates that vary by sport.
-For most D1 sports — including soccer, basketball, and volleyball — coaches can begin direct communication on June 15 after sophomore year.
-For football, baseball, and men's lacrosse, the date is later: September 1 of junior year.
-Men's ice hockey is the earliest at January 1 of sophomore year.
+For many D1 sports — including soccer, basketball, volleyball, and football — coaches can begin most recruiting communication on June 15 after sophomore year.
+Several sports differ: baseball opens August 1 of junior year, men's lacrosse and softball September 1 of junior year, and men's ice hockey earliest at January 1 of sophomore year.
+The exact date can also depend on the type of communication (a questionnaire, a call, a private message), and these rules are adjusted periodically — so confirm your sport's current date on the NCAA recruiting calendar rather than relying on a single rule.
 The NCAA also defines contact, evaluation, quiet, and dead periods that dictate when coaches can visit or watch athletes compete in person.
 Dead periods — when no in-person contact is allowed — are fully in effect for 2025-26.

 Division II has its own contact rules and calendar, generally slightly less restrictive than D1 but still regulated.